khalidalawar1/Khalid-go-at-Titanic/README.md

 # Khalid's Go at the Titanic

-Work is done at the Jupyter Notebook file in this repository marked as `khalid-go-at-titanic.ipynb.ipynb`
+Work is done at the Jupyter Notebook file in this repository marked as `khalid-go-at-titanic.ipynb`

 This problem is from a kaggle competition and it is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
 But before that, a little intro about the Titanic: